What causes menopausal stress incontinence – and what can help? Here’s our guide...

 There are some different approaches to pelvic floor exercises but the basic principles are the same, whichever version you choose to do: draw up and tighten the muscles on an out breath and relax them on an in breath.
 And remember, the sooner you start exercising these key muscles the better – ideally, once you are perimenopausal, if not sooner.
 This leaflet produced by the British Association of Urological Surgeons, gives a good, clear explanation.

 If you attend Pilates classes, your instructor will probably include pelvic floor exercises as part of every session.
 If you need some help with learning to exercise your pelvic floor muscles correctly, see if there is a women’s health physiotherapist in your area or an NHS Incontinence Service (check with your GP or call your local hospital), staffed by specialist nurses, such as Jane Simpson (see above).
+The NHS also have also introduced the Squeezy app to help women to remember to do their pelvic floor muscle exercises and to do them in the right way.

 A high-tech solution to pelvic floor weakness